coderefinery/manuals/instructor-intro.md

   audience.
 Have a reserve session at the end you prepare, but are ready to skip.

+- Not clearly separating (in the learner's mind, by meta-talk), the differences between *demo*, *type-along*, and *exercise*/*exercise-prep*.
+  - Demo and type-along are hard to do at the same time: they are very different types of focus
+  - Type-along and exercise of the same thing are not good to combine, leads to duplication

 - Explaining how, but not why.

 - Running out of time to making your environment match the